Kids See Ghosts

 Kids See Ghosts (stylized in all caps) were an American hip-hop superduo composed of rappers Kanye West and Kid Cudi.
-Formed during West's 2018 Wyoming sessions, the duo's first album Kids See Ghosts was released in June of that year by Def Jam Recordings, along with their respective label imprints, GOOD Music and Wicked Awesome Records.
+Formed during West's 2018 Wyoming sessions, the duo's only album, Kids See Ghosts, was released in June of that year by Def Jam Recordings, along with their respective label imprints, GOOD Music and Wicked Awesome Records.
 A critical and commercial success, the album peaked at number two on the US Billboard 200 and received gold certification by the Recording Industry Association of America (RIAA).
-Despite a planned sequel and television series, the duo disbanded in 2022 due to personal disagreements, and Cudi ended his affiliation with West in 2025.
+Despite a planned sequel and television series, the duo disbanded in 2022 due to personal disagreements, but have maintained an on-again, off-again relationship.

 History

 Background and beginnings

 In 2006, aspiring artist Kid Cudi first met rapper-producer Kanye West in a Virgin Megastore, as Cudi recounted in a 2009 Spin interview: "I was looking at CDs, saw the gleam of a Jesus piece in the right side of my eye, looked up, and it was Kanye West," Cudi said, adding that he introduced himself and offered West some of his music.
 Cudi would later run into West again, while Cudi was working at the BAPE store in NYC: "I remember Kanye coming in one time and I was helping him get a couple things," Cudi said.
 "I forgot to take a sensor off of one of the jackets he bought and I had to run out the store to catch him before he left.
 Pretty funny me chasing after him in SoHo."